Skip Navigation

 my-production-app2: succeeded

-Pipelines ownership and transfer
+Pipelines Ownership and Transfer

-The Pipelines web interface and CLI encourage (and will eventually require) that apps in a Pipeline be owned by the Pipeline owner.
-This owner can be assigned in the Settings tab of the Pipelines web interface.
+The Pipelines web interface and CLI encourage and require that apps in a Pipeline be owned by the Pipeline owner.
+This owner can be assigned in the Settings

 Electing to assign a Pipeline owner, typically a Heroku Team, will prevent common permissions-related issues in collaborative workflows.
 This is especially important when owners wish to assign team members differing access to production, staging, and development apps.